 File Maintenance

 Due to the volume of forms being posted to TxMedCentral, it is mandatory to purge older documents from time to time.
-The PSU must electronically back up documents from the XXXISP and XXXSPW on a daily basis to prevent loss of Form History.
-Documents must be easily accessible to staff whenever needed.
-The state requires these backup documents be maintained for five years.
+PSU staff must electronically back up documents from the XXXISP and XXXSPW on a daily basis to prevent loss of Form History.
+Documents must be easily accessible to PSU staff whenever needed.
+Texas Health and Human Services Commission (HHSC) requires these backup documents be maintained for five years.

 5120 Maintenance Requirements for Member Information and Forms